 - Are all products (including e-cigarettes) covered?

-- What are the current enforcement infrastructure?
+- What is the current enforcement infrastructure?

 - Determine if your locality or state has a tobacco retailer licensing program.
 Tobacco 21 can be included as part of a retailer licensing program, which would also provide a list of retailers to use for enforcement.